KILTprotocol/docs/docs/develop/02_chain/02_pallets/01_did.md

 A full DID can then be used to perform certain on-chain actions which include:

 * Writing CTypes to the chain
-* Writing attestations to the chain
+* Writing Attestations to the chain
-* Setting delegations
+* Setting Delegations
 * Doing key rotations on the DID keys

 ## Register a Full DID

-A full DID is needed if the user wants to become an attester or wants to setup delegations.
+A full DID is needed if the user wants to become an attester or wants to setup Delegations.
 A full DID also allows the user to embed a list of URLs, known as service endpoints, into the DID document so that they can be retrieved from the chain as part of the DID document.
 To create a full DID the user first has to create a set of keys and service endpoints:

 * one authentication key for signing extrinsics from your DID
 * zero or more key agreement keys for encrypting messages that are sent to you
-* one attestation key for signing attestations (optional)
+* one attestation key for signing Attestations (optional)
-* one delegation key for authorizing delegations (optional)
+* one delegation key for authorizing Delegations (optional)
 * service endpoints that point to external hostings for others to find (optional)

 With those keys prepared and the service endpoints set up, they are ready to write the DID to the KILT blockchain.